webstudio-is/webstudio/packages/cli/README.md

 ### Netlify

-If you want to deploy to netlify, you can use [Netlify CLI](https://docs.netlify.com/cli/get-started/) to deploy your site directly to [Netlify](https://netlify.com/):
+If you want to deploy to netlify, you can use [Netlify CLI](https://docs.netlify.com/cli/get-started/) to deploy your project directly to [Netlify](https://netlify.com/):

 ```bash
 netlify deploy